Water and Sewer Rates

 Sewer service charges pay for the cost of collecting, treating and disposing of wastewater.
 Rate calculations are consistent with industry practices to ensure that sufficient revenues are collected to operate and maintain the system and cover all obligations of the Wastewater Operating Fund.
 Sewer service charges are billed as standard fixed amounts for residential customers and as a cost per hundred cubic feet (ccf) of water consumed for non-residential customers, based on the strength of the discharged wastewater.

-Residential sewer rates are proposed to increase annually to achieve a total rate revenue up to 12% in each of the five years.
-The following table lists the proposed sewer service charges.
+Residential sewer rates are increasing annually to achieve a total rate revenue up to 12% in each of the five years.
+The following table lists the adopted sewer service charges.

 ---|---|---|---|---|---|---|